ItsEthanH/stitch-starter/src/_kit/instructions/_kit.md

 ### Step 4 - Handle kit/styles folder

 By standard, the main branch comes with some starting styles to give you a responsive header and footer.
-These are built into the style/ branches for you, so if you're using one of them, the starter-styles.html won't be present.
+These are built into the style/ branches for you, so if you're using one of them, you can delete the starter-styles.html file.
 Other branches may come with their own styles, which aren't included elsewhere, so these should be incorporated into your normal setup.